OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 Virtual Machines are deployed from VMware VM Templates that **must exist previously in vCenter**.
 There is a one-to-one relationship between each VMware VM Template and the equivalent OpenNebula Template.
 Users will then instantiate the OpenNebula Templates where you can easily build from any provisioning strategy (e.g. access control, quota...).

-Therefore there is no need to convert your current Virtual Machines or import/export them through any process; once ready just save them as VM Templates in vCenter.
+Therefore there is no need to convert your current Virtual Machines or import/export them through any process; once ready just save them as VM Templates in vCenter, following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__.

 .. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
 OpenNebula will poll vCenter to detect these changes and update its internal representation accordingly.